openwisp/openwisp-docs/user/subnet-division-rules.rst

 Limitations of Subnet Division
 ------------------------------

-In the current implementation, it is not possible to change "Size", "Number of Subnets" and "Number of IPs" fields of an existing subnet division rule due to following reasons:
+In the current implementation, it is not possible to change *"Size"*, *"Number of Subnets"* and *"Number of IPs"* fields of an existing subnet division rule due to following reasons:

 Size